-The ratio of forced to planned incapability, as well as the total incapability, improved in OH following the truly disastrous year of 1992 (where capacity factor losses reached 14.1%, mostly forced).
-This was an indication that steam generator programs were achieving the objective, i.e. degradation management but, overall, capacity losses are still below standard.
-The average OH capacity loss in the last ten years has been 4.95%.
+The ratio of forced to planned incapability, as well as the total incapability, improved in OH following the truly disastrous year of 1992 (where capacity factor losses reached 14.1%, mostly forced) up until 1996.
+This was an indication that steam generator programs were achieving the objective, i.e. degradation management, but overall, capacity losses were still below standard and in 1997 a new degradation mode at BNGS-A once again increased significantly the station incapability due to steam generators.

+The average OH capacity loss in the last ten years has been about 5%.
 By comparison, during the last 10 years the capacity factor loss due to steam generator problems in the U.S. has averaged 2.5%.
 In 1996 the U.S. capacity factor loss was 2.3% of which 0.7% was due to steam generator replacement and 1.6% was due to steam generator tube problems (EPRI Progress Report, 1997).